top of page

 3. Revenue-based loans (3+ years)

 These are loans that are structured in a more “entrepreneurial-friendly” manner.
 Revenue-based loans, like those offered by Lighter Capital, offer a medium-term source of funding for SMBs.
-Because they are repaid based on a fixed percentage of monthly sales rather than on a pre-set amortization schedule, these loans tend to work well for SMBs that are investing for growth and may have lumpy sales.
+Because they are repaid based on a fixed percentage of monthly sales rather than on a preset amortization schedule, these loans tend to work well for SMBs that are investing for growth and may have lumpy sales.

 4. Merchant cash advances (flexible terms)

 Merchant cash advances (MCAs) have a repayment structure that’s tied to an SMB’s future credit card sales.
 Instead of basing payments on a fixed amortization schedule, SMBs remit a fixed percentage of daily credit card sales to MCA providers.
 While MCAs tend to be more expensive than term loans (triple digit effective APRs aren’t uncommon), they are not tied to personal assets and payments fluctuate based on sales.
+Some lenders present MCA loans as revenue-based financing, so make sure you clearly understand the loan terms and structure.

 Why costs for alternative lending are coming down